mongodb/specifications/source/ocsp-support/ocsp-support.rst

-Drivers that fail “Soft Fail Test” MUST document that their driver’s TLS library utilizes “hard fail” behavior in the case of an unavailable OCSP responder in contrast to the mongo shell and drivers that utilize “soft-fail” behavior.
+Drivers that fail “Soft Fail Test” MUST document that their driver’s TLS library utilizes “hard fail” behavior in the case of an unavailable OCSP responder in contrast to the mongo shell and drivers that utilize “soft fail” behavior.
+They also MUST document the change in defaults for the applicable options (see `MongoClient Configuration`_).
 Such drivers MUST also document the potential backwards compatibility issues as noted in the `Backwards Compatibility`_ section.

 Test Plan